Elsewhere on Ulster

 Where a solicitor can see that a LIP is heading towards non-compliance with a court direction, they should consider bringing this to the attention of the LIP in a cordial way.

-When documents are submitted on the day of a hearing, it is unlikely a LIP will have time to consider their response, and they may wish to ask for an adjournment.
-This should be discussed and an agreed position communicated to the judge.
+If documents are submitted on the day of a hearing, the receiving LIP will need time to consider them and may seek an adjournment.
+The parties should confer and explain any agreed position to the judge.

 A solicitor is required to behave professionally towards a LIP and not to use tactics that take advantage of a LIP’s lack of familiarity with litigation, for example by misleading them or withholding information.